cytoscape/cytoscape-manual/docs/Cytoscape.js_and_Cytoscape.md

 oCytoscape can export its Styles into CSS-based Cytoscape.js JSON.

 You can export *all Styles into one JSON file* from **File | Export |
-Style** and select Cytoscape.js JSON as its format.
+Styles** and select Cytoscape.js JSON as its format.

 #### Limitations